GregO44/cbt-records/README.md

 ## Existing Features
 ### Navigation Bar

-### Featured on all three pages, the fully responsive navigation bar includes links to the Logo, Home page, label browse and join page and is identical in each page to allow for easy navigation.
+### Featured on all three pages, the fully responsive navigation bar includes links to the logo, home page, label browse and join page and is identical in each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar image](assets/images/nav-bar.jpg)

 ## The landing page image

 ### The landing includes a photograph of a collector browsing though a record collection with text overlay to allow the user to see exactly what the site would be applicable to.
-This section introduces the user to CBT Records with an eye catching animation to grab their attention
+This section introduces the user to CBT Records with an eye catching animation to grab their attention.
+Audio plays on launch to give an insight into the type of music the site is geared towards.

 ![Landing Page image](assets/images/landing-page.jpg)